aspose-slides/Aspose.Slides-Documentation/java/release-notes/aspose-slides-for-java/release-notes-2015/aspose-slides-for-java-15-2-0-release-notes/_index.md

 SLIDESJAVA-34659 - Chart category axis is improperly rendered in generated thumbnails

-SLIDESJAVA-34649 - Bitmap.

-- throws IOException: Error reading PNG image data
+SLIDESJAVA-34649 - Bitmap throws IOException: Error reading PNG image data

-throws IOException: Error reading PNG image data

 SLIDESJAVA-34641 - Java.lang.AssertionError: Cannot read a name from the name table in a font. when converting PPTX to PDF on Solaris